ethereum-optimism/.github/CONTRIBUTING.md

 Unless your PR is ready for immediate review and merging, please mark it as 'draft' (or simply do not open a PR yet).

+**Bonus:** Add comments to the diff under the "Files Changed" tab on the PR page to clarify any sections where you think we might have questions about the approach taken.

+### Response time:
 We aim to provide a meaningful response to all PRs and issues from external contributors within 2 business days.

-We recommend using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format on commit messages.

 ## Steps for PR Reviewers